Covid 19 coronavirus: Directors offered 'safe harbour' from insolvency laws under urgent law change

 Deadlines for reporting annual results and annual returns to the Registrar of Companies will be extended.
 The changes will also allow greater use of electronic signatures.

-"These measures will support the Government's work to cushion the economic impact for New Zealand and to support businesses and protect jobs and incomes," Robertson said in a statement.
+Robertson said the changes, which will require a law change which will be retrospective to today, were designed to protect jobs and cushion the economy from the impact of Covid-19.

-"We are announcing these decisions now to give businesses certainty that these measures are being worked through.
-We will be asking Parliament to agree to make some of these changes retrospective.
+"They must not be seen as a workaround for the obligations that businesses have to creditors, or the responsibilities of directors to act in good faith."

-"While they will help increase certainty and provide practical assistance to business owners and directors, the changes must not be seen as a workaround for obligations to creditors and the responsibility of directors to act in good faith.
+A number of directors have privately warned of concerns that they feel they have to place businesses in insolvency for fear they could trigger personal liability under the law.

-"I want to emphasise that these changes will not mean that directors are free to disregard the consequences of their actions for the next six months.
-Other protections in the Companies Act, such as those addressing serious breaches of the duty to act in good faith and punishing those who dishonestly incur debts, will remain in place."
+"We know that, whether real or perceived, the threat of a director being personally liable for a company's solvency problems will likely make them inclined to advise closing down a business," Robertson said.